epics-modules/gtest/README.md

 is supported.

-1. Put the gtest module into a subdirectory of `<EPICS7>/modules`, add that subdirectory to `<EPICS7>/modules/Makefile.local` and recompile Base.
+1. Put the gtest module into a subdirectory of `<EPICS7>/modules`, add that subdirectory to `<EPICS7>/modules/Makefile.local`, switch the compiler on Linux to the C++11 standard (see above) and recompile Base.

 2. Set `GTEST=$(EPICS_BASE)` in your module's dependency configuration (e.g., `RELEASE.local`).